mg-04/mg-04.github.io/_articles/vlsi/adder.md

 ![](/images/vlsi/Adder/8b_label.png)

-Wires connected through the pin will be labelled by Virtuoso.
-Wires connected, but *not* through the pin will **still** be the same net, and checked equally under DRC/LVS.
-It will just be harder to see.
+- Wires connected **through a pin** are automatically labelled by Virtuoso.
+- Wires connected, but *not* through a pin will **still** be the same net, and checked equally under **DRC/LVS**.
+Just harder to see.

-In this case, the bottom `VDD` is connected through a pin and labelled.
-The top one is also connected, but not labelled.
+In the case above, the bottom M2 `VDD` is connected through a pin and labelled.
+The top M2 is also connected, but not labelled.
-- If you want labels on the top too (say you misaligned the pins), you can lay another M2 *overlapping* with the M2 in the instance (no worries, they will be the same layer) from the pin.
+- If you want the top M2 to be labelled as well (say you [misaligned the pins](/articles/vlsi/overall#connecting-data-blocks)), simply draw another M2 segnment *overlapping* the instance M2 **from the pin** (no worries, they are the same layer).

 ## Alignment

-Now for the hairy part: align each bit **perfectly**.
+Now the hairy part: align each bit **perfectly**.
 Fortunately, our design accommodates **exactly** that.

 Make sure neighboring M2/M1/vias/pins overlap **exactly**, both vertically and horizontally.
-In the end, the M2 center points between both ends should be 2.1x8 = 16.8 um.
-If not, you've done somethign wrong.
-Your 8-bit layout will have a P-N-P-N-P-N-P-N-P structure
+- The M2 center points between both ends should be 2.1x8 = 16.8 um.
+If not, you've done something wrong.
+- Your 8-bit layout will have a [P-N-P-N-P-N-P-N-P](/articles/vlsi/floorplan#metal-routing) structure

 ![](/images/vlsi/Adder/adder_ddet.png)

-I went up to `M3` for the carry propagation wires, but you may as well do it in `M1`.
-The `M1` power/ground *vertical* wires don't have to be contiguous.
-We can via local `M1` wires from the `M2` lanes.
+> I went up to `M3` for the carry propagation wires, but you may as well do it in `M1`.
+The `M1` power/ground *vertical* wires do **not** have to be contiguous.
+We can via local `M1` wires from the `M2` power lanes.
+{: .notice--info}

-It is good practice to use `M3` for global control signals, such as `SUB`
+It is good practice to use `M3` for **global control signals**, such as `SUB`

 Here's how it should look like: